todrules/surveil-proj/README.md

 #### Known Issues & Items Dropped from Scope

-* No Logout (If you need to logout, you can delete the localstorage data)
 * No unit tests
 * No back-end authentication service
 * No other auth or user management functions